 In this blog we document the adverse effects that living within meth-contaminated housing can have on individuals.
-Here we share stories of Yvonne Lacey OAM and her husband Michael and their struggles, health impacts and the shortcomings of federal legislation that is leaving innocent people at risk.
+Here we share stories of Yvonne and Michael and their struggles, health impacts and the shortcomings of federal legislation that is leaving innocent people at risk.
 In a series of short articles Yvonne will take you through how they discovered the contamination, what effect it has had on their lives and what they have discovered the government and real estate institutes are and are not doing to protect innocent people.
+They will also reveal their experiences with testing companies, remediation companies, government agencies, researchers and insurance.
 Read them in order from 1 onwards to get the full story.

 The answer is gut wrenching grief that tears at the soul and shatters the heart into a million pieces and you wonder if it will ever heal again.
 Whilst they are merely possessions and many do not cause any pain to dispose of them, some are very precious, like the woodwork project your son did that you have carried and treasured for thirty five years, something that can never be replaced, and something you can’t just go out and buy a new one.